gabeklein/expressive-mvc/README.md

 >
 > If we want to modify or even duplicate our `ActionSequence`, with a new aesthetic or different verbiage, we don't need to copy or edit any of these behaviors. 🤯

-We can still take this forward however, becasue with classes, we can _share_ logic just as easily as reuse it.
+We can still take this forward however, becasue with Models, we can _share_ logic just as easily as reuse it.

 <br/>
 <h1 id="sharing-section">Sharing state</h1>

-One of the most important features of a Model is an ability to share state with any number of subscribers, be them components or [even other controllers]().
+One of the most important features of a Model is an ability to share state with any number of subscribers, be them components or [even other controllers](#concept-ambient).
 Whether you want state in-context or to be usable app-wide, you can, with a number of simple abstractions.

 <br/>